 US Department of Health & Human Services

 This means that as long as your income is 110% or less of the Federal Poverty Guideline, you should be eligible for LIHEAP no matter where you live.
-As of 2023, that figure is as follows:
+These income guidelines may be higher depending on where you live, since DHHS indicated that states can choose to implement even higher income guidelines than these.

 Asset Tests